Etsy Inc (ETSY) Stock Could Fall to Fresh All-Time Lows

 ETSY stock is not cheap, trading at 50 times next year’s consensus earnings estimate.
 And maybe it deserves such a multiple, considering how excited Wall Street will be to actually get a profit out of Etsy this year (analysts expect a 3-cent profit this year, then a 22-cent profit in 2018, after a 26-cent loss in 2016).

+Assuming around 120 million fully diluted shares in 2018, we can back out that 22-cent consensus EPS estimate to a $26.4 million in net profit.
+Consensus revenue estimate for that sits around $530 million, so that is a 5% net profit margin.
+But as I said earlier, 20% compounded growth on the top line is too high for ETSY, whose growth is slowing dramatically.
+More realistically, revenues grow around 10% in 2017 and 2018.
+That puts 2018 revenue at $440 million.

+Without revenue scale, profit margins will not get to 5%.
+A 3% profit margin on 120 million diluted shares would lead to EPS of 11 cents.
+So really, ETSY stock trades at 100 times forward P/E.

-Still, that figure is entirely too expensive for a company with as many operational risks as Etsy.
+That figure is entirely too expensive for a company with as many operational risks as Etsy.
 But if the quarter ends up being as challenging as my research indicates, maybe that P/E will come down … on a big drop in ETSY stock.

 I already don’t like Etsy’s rich valuation, but if the company posts another shaky quarter, get out — quick!